How Can an Attorney Help You with a Catastrophic Injury?

 Call an Experienced Long Island Catastrophic Injury Lawyer

 If you have suffered devastating injuries due to another person’s negligence, I can help you recover the compensation you need to offset extreme expenses.
-Call 516-933-7550, or contact the Law Office of David R. Lewis & Associates today for a free initial consultation.
+Call 516-933-7550, or contact the Law Office of David R. Lewis, P.C. today for a free initial consultation.
 Personal injury cases are taken on a contingent basis, which means there are no attorney’s fees owed unless I recover compensation on your behalf.

 Request a Free Consultation

-The Law Office of David R. Lewis & Associates in Plainview, New York, represents personal injury clients throughout Long Island, including Nassau and Suffolk Counties and such cities as Syosset, Old Bethpage, Melville, Farmingdale, Dix Hills, Wyandanch, Levittown, Wantagh, Massapequa, Massapequa Park, Amityville, Lindenhurst, Hempstead, Plainedge, Bethpage, Westbury, Brookville, Garden City, Hicksville, Huntington, Mineola, Northport, Oyster Bay, and Woodbury.
+The Law Office of David R. Lewis, P.C. in Plainview, New York, represents personal injury clients throughout Long Island, including Nassau and Suffolk Counties and such cities as Syosset, Old Bethpage, Melville, Farmingdale, Dix Hills, Wyandanch, Levittown, Wantagh, Massapequa, Massapequa Park, Amityville, Lindenhurst, Hempstead, Plainedge, Bethpage, Westbury, Brookville, Garden City, Hicksville, Huntington, Mineola, Northport, Oyster Bay, and Woodbury.